 Entries are not made anonymously as it is intended that the Awards scheme provides publicity for the entrant.
 Practice logo and contact information may be displayed on the presentation board.

 Text should be in Helvetica or similar sans-serif font, and be of sufficient size to be read in an exhibition setting.

 If you have any queries please contact firstname.lastname@example.org

 Terms and Conditions

-Full details and terms and conditions are set out on the entry form.
+Full terms and conditions are set out in the Entry Form.